Action on Energy grants for low-income households

 If you receive one or more of the following benefits, you can apply directly through an energy supplier.

-Households are also eligible under additional criteria.
-These are set out in our Statement of Intent (SOI).
+Households not in receipt of one of those benefits listed may still be also eligible under the additional criteria set out in our Statement of Intent (SOI) (PDF)

 We must verify these through evidence provided by the householder that they meet the specified criteria.
 We provide verification of eligibility declarations to private installation companies working in our area.